Availity/availity-react/docusaurus/docs/form/upload/upload.md

 Restrict the file types allowed to be uploaded to. eg: `['.jpeg', '.jpg']`.

+#### `isCloud?: boolean`

+Toggle whether the component should call the cloud version of the service

+#### `endpoint?: string`

+Set the endpoint that should be called if you have a custom service to call.

 #### `onFileUpload?: (upload: UploadCore) => void`

 Callback to be executed when file is uploaded.
 The callback is provided the `Upload` instance from upload-core SDK.
 Use this callback to hook into the `upload.onSuccess` and `upload.onError` events and track which files have been uploaded and get references returned by the API if needed.
 See [example callback function above](#callback-function-example)